alanbergland/alanbergland.github.io/_pages/backyard-evolution.md

 <br>

 ## Here's what you'll be doing 2x a month:
-**Goal**: We want you to sample ~100-200 fruit-flies every several weeks over the growing season and into early winter.<br>
+**Goal:** We want you to sample ~100-200 fruit-flies every several weeks over the growing season and into early winter.<br>

 Fruit flies are most active in the early morning (6:00AM-9:00AM) or evening (6:00PM-9:00PM), and will be easier to collect then.
 They may be hiding in the heat of the day.<br>
 **To sample**, first hold a large collection vial in your non-dominant hand; keep the lid nearby.
 Then, with your other hand, sweep your net back and forth in a gentle motion and kick or tap your compost pile with your foot.